 Like the rest of North Carolina, as the 1990s progressed Carrboro began to grow and change as a community.
 Research Triangle Park and the University of North Carolina at Chapel Hill spurred growth on in the area, and the busy, hectic lifestyles of the professionals moving into the community afforded little opportunity for them to volunteer with the fire department.
 Consequently, over the course of the 1990s the department gradually transitioned to becoming the all-career department it is now.

 Today, the department has a staff of 37 persons.
-We have a fire chief, deputy chief, fire marshal, 3 fire captains, 3 lieutenants, 6 fire drivers, 21 firefighters, and 1 administrative support position.
+We have a fire chief, deputy chief, fire marshal, 3 fire captains, 6 lieutenants, 9 fire drivers, 9 relief drivers, 6 firefighters, and 1 administrative support position.
 And, the department is poised for further growth in the very near future!
 In the next year, we anticipate opening a second station in the north end of the town, supporting the future growth in that area of town.
 This station will certainly continue the rich and proud tradition of the Carrboro Fire-Rescue Department for all of its members and the community at large.